agility/agilitycms-nextjs-starter-with-search/README.md

 This is sample Next.js starter site that uses Agility CMS and aims to be a foundation for building sites using Next.js and Agility CMS.

-This starter also includes a Search component you can customize to your liking.
+This starter also includes a Search component you can easily customize.

 This starter is a [`Fork of our Next.js starter`](https://github.com/agility/agilitycms-nextjs-starter).